 JJUA55102U Laws of Armed Conflict: Rules, Principles, Context

 In the course of the seminar the students will be introduced to the core rules and principles of the laws of armed conflict and to some of the most important contemporary developments and challenges that are reshaping the law.
-Throughout, the seminar will focus on how the law operates in relation to the practice it governs, and the law will be contextualized in relation to different conceptions of war and the emergence of new technologies and new forms of government.
-To give a more comprehensive account of the challenges that face practitioners today, we will also consider issues usually seen as extrinsic to the laws of war, including issues relating to belligerent occupation, the legal aftermath of war, and the gradual erosion of the difference between war and civil war.
+Throughout, the seminar will focus on how the law responds to changes in warfare and to the emergence of new threats to state security, including global terrorism.
+To give a more comprehensive account of the challenges that face practitioners today, we will also consider issues usually seen as extrinsic to the laws of war, including issues relating to civil war and belligerent occupation.

 Among the topics covered are